pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-azure-native-v2/index.md

 In the latest release, we have refreshed the default module versions to align with the latest Azure API versions from Microsoft.
 With our continued commitment to same-day access to Azure API surface, you always have access to the most up-to-date features and capabilities offered by Azure modules.
 By leveraging the latest module versions, you can take advantage of the latest and most desired features directly from Azure while building your infrastructure with Pulumi.

-If you would like to upgrade to 2.0, but continue using the same ARM API version that was used in your 1.0, you can do that by specifying the compatible explicit version available in the 2.0 provider.
+If you would like to upgrade to 2.0, but continue using the same Azure API version that was used in your 1.x, you can do that by specifying the compatible explicit version available in the 2.x provider.
 Shown below are examples of how that change might look.

 {{< chooser language "typescript,python,csharp,go,yaml" >}}